AP review of Venezuela opposition-provided vote tallies casts doubt on government’s election results

 The opposition first offered voters the opportunity to look up scanned copies of the tally sheets online.
 But following criticism and threats from Maduro and his inner circle, the campaign on Friday released its scans.

-Earlier Friday, half a dozen masked assailants ransacked the opposition's headquarters in an escalation violence after several countries called for proof Maduro's claim of victory.
+Earlier Friday, a half dozen masked assailants ransacked the opposition's headquarters in an escalation of violence after several countries called for proof of Maduro's claim of victory.

 Assailants broke down doors and hauled away valuable documents and equipment in the raid around 3 a.m., Machado and González's party said.
 Several walls were covered in black spray paint.